Daughters of the British Empire in Tennessee

-(The present day St. Davids Cross or Flag of Wales emerged in the 20th century)
+(The present-day St. Davidís Cross or Flag of Wales emerged in the 20th century)

 Ireland was not represented in the original Union Jack.

-In January 1801 the Kindom of Great Britain was merged with the Kingdom of Ireland and the Union Jack was amalgamated with the Irish St. Patricks Flag to form the Union Jack as we know it today
+In January 1801, the Kingdom of Great Britain was merged with the Kingdom of Ireland and the Union Jack was amalgamated with the Irish St. Patrickís Flag to form the Union Flag as we know it today.

-There is a correct way to fly the Union Jack and flying it upside down generally indicates a distress situation.
+There is the correct way to fly the Union Flag and flying it upside down generally indicates a distress situation.